Kitware/trame/docs/content/docs/cheatsheet.md

     print(f"Either var_name or var_name_1 is modified")
 ```

-Initialise a variable from the UI definition with an initial value.
-Use a tuple to define the value of a given attribute where the first entry is a string with the variable name and the second entry is its initial value.
+Specify an initial value for a UI variable.
+Use a tuple to define the value of a given attribute, where the first entry is a string with the variable name and the second entry is its initial value.

 ```python
 vuetify.VTextField(v_model=("var_name", "initial value"))
 vuetify.VSlider(v_model=("resolution", 6), min=1)
 ```

-Provide a JavaScript expression as attribute.
+Provide a JavaScript expression as an attribute value.
 We still provide a tuple but with no initial value.

 ```python
 vuetify.VTextField(value=("'Hello' + var_name", ))